Phat-001/Rabbit-job/README.md

 + suporter899 pass: 123456
 + hr899 pass:123456

-admin:
+-admin:
 	+ can CRUD member
-user:
+-user:
 	+ can search the job.
 	+ see detail the job.
 	+ apply the job by submit cv (upload file pdf).
 	+ chat realtime with supporter.
 	+ read blog.
-poster:
+-poster:
 	+ CRUD the post.
 	+ edit status the post (private or public).
-supporter:
+-supporter:
-+ chat realtime with candidate (user). human resource:
+	+ chat realtime with candidate (user).
+-human resource:
 	+ CRUD the job.
 	+ download cv that user submitted.